jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 I don’t think getting punched in the face is the BEST or ONLY way to learn these lessons.
 It’s just that in this modern society, devoid of challenges and obsessed with efficiency and ease, you probably won’t do any of the other things that will develop the grit, resilience, and antifragility that come from taking a righteous crack on the jaw.

-Also, I just want to make myself clear: do not street fight&nbsp;**(**[**read my article on why it's a bad idea**](https://edlatimore.com/how-to-win-a-street-fight/){: target="_blank" rel="noreferrer noopener"}**)**.
+Also, I just want to make myself clear: do not street fight&nbsp;**(**[**read my article on why it’s a bad idea**](https://edlatimore.com/how-to-win-a-street-fight/){: target="_blank" rel="noreferrer noopener"}**)**.
 To get the feeling of being under intense physical pressure to perform in a primal survival manner, join an MMA, kickboxing, or boxing gym.
 Once there, train for and take a fight.
 Don’t just go in for exercise.

 That’s a safe, legal, controlled way to get exposure to violence.